-The U.S. State Department then reviews the renunciation, and, upon its approval, a COLN will be issued.31 The position of the U.S. Department of State is that citizenship is a status that is personal to the individual U.S. citizen.
-Therefore, a parent may not renounce the citizenship of their minor child.32 Similarly, parents and legal guardians may generally not renounce the citizenship of individuals who are mentally incompetent.
-As for minors seeking to renounce their own U.S. citizenship, they must demonstrate to a consular officer that they are acting voluntarily and that they fully understand the implications and consequences that accompany the renunciation of their U.S. citizenship.33 The renouncing minor will have to convince this officer that he or she is not subject to duress or undue influence and that he or she voluntarily wants to renounce his or her citizenship.34
+The U.S. Department of State then reviews the renunciation, and, upon its approval, a COLN will be issued.
+The position of the U.S. Department of State is that citizenship is a status that is personal to the individual U.S. citizen.
+Therefore, a parent may not renounce the citizenship of his or her minor child.
+Similarly, parents and legal guardians may generally not renounce the citizenship of individuals who are mentally incompetent.
+Minors seeking to renounce their own U.S. citizenships must demonstrate to a consular officer that they are acting voluntarily and that they fully understand the implications and consequences that accompany the renunciation.
+The renouncing minor will have to convince the officer that he or she is not subject to duress or undue influence and that he or she voluntarily wants to renounce.

-The Reed Amendment is intended to prevent a tax motivated expatriate from returning to the U.S. Representative Reed, in proposing the amendment stated:
+The Reed Amendment is intended to prevent a tax-motivated expatriate from returning to the United States.
+Representative Reed, in proposing the amendment stated:

 What is important to remember is that the burden to prove that there was a tax avoidance purpose in renouncing lies with the U.S. government.
-Consequently, what is said at the exit tax interview before the U.S. Consulate General, as discussed below, is critically important.
-Other categories of individuals on this same “inadmissible list” include known terrorists, members of the Nazi party, and international child abductors.38
+Consequently, what is said at the exit tax interview is critically important.
+Other categories of individuals on this same “inadmissible list” include known terrorists, members of the Nazi party, and international child abductors.

 Avoiding this determination and classification is vital for those individuals who still desire to visit and travel through the United States after renouncing.
-The process of renouncing your U.S. citizenship is a multi-layered procedure of immigration filings and tax compliance submissions that come to a crescendo with a one hour interview administered at a U.S. Consulate General office.
-During this one hour interview the renouncing individual will be asked to:
+The process of renouncing U.S. citizenship is a multi-layered procedure of immigration filings and tax compliance submissions that come to a crescendo with an interview administered at a U.S. Embassy or Consulate General.
+During this interview the renouncing individual will:

-- Will be instructed as to the irrevocability of renouncing one’s U.S. citizenship;
+- be instructed as to the irrevocability of renouncing U.S. citizenship;

-- Be individually questioned regarding the purpose and intent of their decision to renounce.
+- be individually questioned regarding the purpose and intent of the decision to renounce.

-Answering these questions honestly and in one’s best interests is critically important.39 The answers to particular questions given before the U.S. Consulate General can have far-reaching consequences for both the renouncing individual and their family.
-Having said that, many individuals pursuing the renunciation process request a U.S. trained and licensed attorney accompany them for the interview.
-If properly admitted and the individual Consulate approves, U.S. legal counsel may accompany the renouncing individual to the hearing.
+Answering these questions honestly and in one’s best interests is critically important.
+The answers to particular questions can have far-reaching consequences for both the renouncing individual and his or her family.
+As a result, many individuals pursuing the renunciation process request that a U.S.-trained and licensed attorney accompany them for the interview.
+If properly admitted and approved by the particular Embassy or Consulate, U.S. legal counsel may accompany the renouncing individual to the hearing.
 The presence of competent and qualified legal counsel can provide a great deal of comfort to what can be an intense, emotional event.

-In the end, renouncing your U.S. citizenship is a decision that comes with a number of variables that must be carefully considered before jumping into the pool.
-With U.S. immigration and U.S. tax pitfalls scattered throughout the process, understanding the repercussions of renouncing and proceeding carefully is imperative to a smooth departure from the U.S. club and all its membership fees.
+In the end, renouncing your U.S. citizenship is a decision that comes with a number of variables that must be carefully considered.
+With U.S. immigration and tax pitfalls scattered throughout the process, understanding the repercussions of renouncing and proceeding carefully is imperative to a smooth departure from the U.S. club and all its membership fees.